Marat Safin

+Marat Mubinovich Safin (Мара́т Муби́нович Са́фин; Марат Мөбин улы Сафин; born 27 January 1980) is a Russian former professional tennis player and former politician.
+He was ranked as the world No. 1 in men's singles by the Association of Tennis Professionals (ATP) for nine weeks.
+Safin won 15 ATP Tour-level singles titles, including two majors at the 2000 US Open and 2005 Australian Open, and helped lead Russia to Davis Cup titles in 2002 and 2006.

+Safin received four ATP Awards: 1998 Newcomer of the Year, 2000 Most Improved Player, and the 2001 and 2002 Fans' Favourite.
+When he first reached the world No. 1 ranking in November 2000, he became (at the time) the youngest No. 1 in the Open Era.
+Safin retired from the sport in November 2009.
+In 2016, he became the first Russian tennis player inducted into the International Tennis Hall of Fame.
+Safin is also the older brother of former women's world No. 1 player Dinara Safina; they are the only brother-sister tandem in tennis history to have both achieved No. 1 singles rankings.

+In 2011, Safin became a member of the State Duma representing the United Russia party.

 Early life

 Safin was born in Moscow to Tatar parents, Mubin ("Mikhail") Safin and Rauza Islanova.
+His ancestors come from Mishar village Bolshoye Rybushkino, located in Nizhny Novgorod Oblast.
 He speaks Russian, English, and Spanish.
-Safin does not speak Tatar and does not feel like he has to apologize about it.
 His parents are former tennis players and coaches.
 His younger sister, Dinara, is a former world No. 1 professional tennis player and silver medalist at the 2008 Olympic Games in Beijing.
 Safin's father managed the local Spartak Tennis Club, where Safin trained in his youth.

 At the age of 14, Safin moved to Valencia, Spain to gain access to advanced tennis training programs which were not available in Russia.
 Safin says he grew "very fast ... with no muscles" and that he moved to Spain because clay courts were "better for the knees".

-In a 2008 interview with USA Today, Safin identified himself as a Muslim, stating, "I'm Russian, but I'm 100% Muslim.
-All the Muslim people are passionate, stubborn.
-We have hot blood."
-However, ten years later in an interview for Alexander Golovin of Sports.Ru he stated that though he believes in something that had created the world but doesn't really believe in personal God.
-Since the dissolution of the USSR, all the people of Russia have been encouraged to list themselves in accordance with the dominant religion of their ethnic group before the Soviet regime, as a sign of respect to the heritage — with all the Tatars being "ethnic Muslims" and ethnic Slavs being "Orthodoxes" by default, etc.